starkfell/100DaysOfIaC/articles/day.36.PaaS.db.postgres.md

 # Day 36 - Transform Existing Scripts to YAML Pipelines (Part 1)

 Now that we have explored the what, when, why, and how of YAML pipelines, we're going to take a look at transforming your existing scripts into proper Infrastructure-as-Code through a PaaS database scenario.
 This installment will deploy and configure an [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/) instance, create the AdventureWorks database, and then populate that database with data.

-Today, we’ll do all of this using the Azure CLI and native PostgreSQL psql client utility from a bash (.sh) script.
+Today, we’ll do all of this using the Azure CLI and native PostgreSQL psql client utility from a bash script.
 So you can walk through the scenario, we're going to give you the script.

 Tomorrow, we’ll convert this scripted deployment into a multi-stage YAML pipeline, demonstrating how you can transform your existing script resources into reliable Infrastructure-as-Code deployments.

 While you can run shell scripts on Windows with some work, I am using an Ubuntu 18.04 VM instance I deployed on Windows 10 using the [Linux Quick Create wizard](https://www.insidethemicrosoftcloud.com/new-linux-vm-experience-via-quick-create-on-windows-10/) in Hyper-V on Windows 10.
 A shell script, which is how we run Azure CLI, is a bit easier to support on Linux in my opinion.